genomicsITER/HGinfections/README.md

 <a name="Update logs"></a>
 ## Update logs

+> October 1, 2025.
+Updated references 4 and 6.

-> [1] February 28, 2025.
+> February 28, 2025.
 Public release of this repository.

 <p align="right">
   <a href="#HGinfections" title="Up">